Environmental Audit – “Definition”

 - Identify potential cost savings, such as from waste minimization

-- Assist the exchange and comparison of information between different plants or subsidiary companies
+- Assist the trading and comparison of data between totally different plants or subsidiary corporations

-- Demonstrate company commitment to environmental protection to employees, the public and the authorities.
+- Demonstrate company commitment to environmental protection of staff, the general public and the authorities.